Phone-GWP-group

 Reusable packaging can often be more sustainable than packaging that is easily recycled.

-Another area where recyclable corrugated alone isn’t always suitable is for exceptionally valuable or fragile items.
+Another area where recyclable corrugated alone isn’t always suitable for exceptionally valuable or fragile items.

-You must also consider the damaged items’ environmental (and monetary) costs.
-If a product breaks in transit, it is typically sent to a landfill.
+You must also consider the environmental (and monetary) costs of the damaged items.
+If a product breaks in transit, it is typically disposed of in a landfill.
 There is a requirement for additional energy and material in manufacturing replacements.
 Plus, the further transport to return and redeliver the item.

-Food produce is likely to spoil quicker, leading to increased food waste in landfill.
+Food produce is likely to spoil quickly, leading to increased food waste in landfills.
 It can also make the material unsuitable for recycling (e.g., pizza boxes being too greasy).

 Business advantages